 Dear Bay Area Art Grind Readers, Subscribers and Friends,

-This month marks 6 years since the Bay Area Art Grind, originally named the SJSU Art Blog, started posting calls for artists, by artists.
+The month of October marks 6 years since the Bay Area Art Grind, originally named the SJSU Art Blog, started posting calls for artists, by artists.
 Our “big idea” was started by a small group of San Jose State University MFA graduate student friends to post calls for emerging artists and announcements of graduate student exhibitions.
 As time went on, we started to post calls and events beyond the SJSU art environment.
 Post graduate school, our core group also includes alumni from SFSU and most of the staff eventually moved away from the SF Bay Area, although still contribute.
 Currently, this site has posted over 6,000 posts and pages of calls for artists, listings of SF Bay Area events, and opportunities for artists far and wide.
 There was never a day missed without at least one post or call.

 The calls are screened, you might even say curated, to meet a certain criteria by asking ourselves several key questions.
 Is this an opportunity which we wouldn’t mind seeing on our own artists resume?
 Is the juror someone we would want becoming familiar with our art?
 Is this a place we would like to see our art exhibited at?
 We earnestly tried to avoid the following: Places that seemed like art call mills (calls for artists with entry fees is the bulk of their total exhibitions), online-only exhibition calls, sites where their links did not work when investigated, calls with exorbitant entry fees, and places with staff or subscriber related past bad experiences (ie: damaged returned art, gallery always closed, hidden fees, etc).
 We’ve kept the emerging artist in mind because, well, that’s pretty much what we are.